WindBlad3/afterlife-downloader/README.md

 # afterlif3-downloader
- Microservice downloader of video/playlist of Youtube using Y2mate API.
+ Microservice downloader of youtube video/playlist using Y2mate API.

 * The original package name 'cl.afterlife.downloader' is invalid and this project uses 'cl.afterlife.downloader' instead.